rebeccaskinner/effective-haskell.com/site/solutions/chapter8/terminal-size-edge-cases.md

 terminated.
 If there's no newline, we can't be sure the rest of the text is reliable, so we'll go with the strict approach.

-We need towrite a function called `nonEmptyStrStripNewline` that will either return a non-empty string with the newline terminated from the end, or an appropriate error.
+We need to write a function called `nonEmptyStrStripNewline` that will either return a non-empty string with the newline terminated from the end, or an appropriate error.
 There are quite a few edge cases we'll need to deal with in this function: